 - ¼ cup boiling water

-- 2 tablespoons freshly squeezed lime juice (1 to 2 limes)
+- 2 tablespoons freshly squeezed lime juice That's 1 to 2 limes

-- 2 tablespoons soy sauce (light if you are watching your salt)
+- 2 tablespoons soy sauce Use light soy sauce if you are watching your salt or use tamari or coconut aminos for a gluten free option

 - 2 tablespoons light brown sugar, packed